 - FCM sends the notification message to the user's device.

 To review working code, see Send FCM notifications.

 - Send confirmation emails to users subscribing/unsubscribing to a newsletter.

 - Send a welcome email when a user completes signup.

 - Send an SMS confirmation when a user creates a new account.

-With Cloud Functions database event handling, you can modify the Realtime Database in response to user behavior, keeping the system up to date and clean.
-For example, in a chat room app built on Realtime Database, you could monitor write events and scrub inappropriate or profane text from users' messages.
+With Cloud Functions database event handling, you can modify Realtime Database or Cloud Firestore in response to user behavior, keeping the system up to date and clean.
+For example, in a chat room app, you could monitor write events and scrub inappropriate or profane text from users' messages.
 Here's how that could work:

 - The function's database event handler listens for write events on a specific path, and retrieves event data containing the text of any chat messages.

 - The function processes the text to detect and scrub any inappropriate language.

 - The function writes the updated text back to the database.